sankalp-sharma-statsandecon/preparing_labor_data_using_R/README.md

 Data Preparation with R – Instructions

-Files you will need for this question:
+Files you will need for this task:

 (1)	NAICS 2017 – Statistics Canada: Description of the North American Industry Classification System (NAICS).
 All you would need to understand this assignment is, how the NAICS is works as a hierarchical structure for defining industries at different levels of aggregation.
 For example (see page 491), a 2-digit NAICS industry (e.g., 23 - Construction) is a composed of a some 3-digit NAICS industries (236 - Construction of buildings, 237 - Heavy and civil engineering construction, and a few more 3-digit NAICS industries).
 Similarly, a 3-digit NAICS industry (e.g., 236 - Construction of buildings), is composed of 4-digit NAICS industries (2361 - Residential building construction and 2362 - Non-residential building construction).